Skip to main content

 At Save the Children we are committed to reviewing every single concern that is shared with us.
 We have a dedicated Safeguarding team who work hard to ensure every concern is handled sensitively, promptly and through a Victim/Survivor-centred approach.
 This means putting the victim/survivors’ needs at the centre of our thinking and actions.

-If you’ve shared your contact details with us in your initial report, a member of our Safeguarding team may reach out to you to agree a time to speak further, or to ask some additional questions.
+If you’ve shared your contact details with us in your initial report, a member of our Safeguarding team a member of one of our specialist teams may reach out to you to agree a time to speak further, or to ask some additional questions.
 We will then investigate the concern and take any necessary steps to protect children and families.
 Depending on the information you share, the Safeguarding team may need to share the information with others, especially if we think a child is at risk of harm or abuse.

 If you choose to share a concern anonymously, we will not be able to contact you unless you opted to leave your contact information.
 This may mean we are not able to investigate fully, but we will do our best.